Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Introduction

-In this paper, we present a new, completely automated method based on a rigorous Bayesian model-selection framework.
+We present a new, completely automated method based on a rigorous Bayesian model-selection framework.
 We model the quasar spectra, including the continuum and non-\acro{dla} absorption, using Gaussian process \citep{gpml} models with a bespoke covariance function.
 Earlier catalogs are used as prior information to train the covariance.
-We provide a catalog of our results on 162\,861 \acro{qso}s with $z \geq 2.15$ from data release 12 of \acro{sdss--iii}, demonstrating that our method scales to very large datasets, making it ideally suited for future surveys.
+We provide a catalog of our results on 162\,858 \acro{qso}s with $z \geq 2.15$ from data release 12 of \acro{sdss--iii}, demonstrating that our method scales to very large datasets, making it ideally suited for future surveys.
 Furthermore, as our method relies on a well-defined probabilistic framework, it allows us to estimate the probability that each system is indeed a \acro{dla}, rather than a noise fluctuation, degrading gracefully for low signal-to-noise observations.
-This property allows us to obtain substantially more-reliable measurements of the statistics of the \acro{dla} population (Bird et.\ al, in preparation) and to extend our catalog to high redshift even with low-quality data.
+This property allows us to obtain substantially more-reliable measurements of the statistics of the \acro{dla} population in situations with reliable uncertainties even where systematic uncertainty dominates \citep{bird_analysis}.
+We are also able to extend our catalog to high redshift even with low-quality data.

 Our method is applicable not just to \acro{dla}s, but also to other classes of absorption systems, such as Lyman limit systems and metal absorbers, which we intend to examine in future work.
 We focus on \acro{dla}s here both because of the large body of prior work which enables us to thoroughly verify our catalogs, and the intrinsic importance of these systems.